MaciekTalaska/dpgclj/README.md

 Copyright © 2018 Maciek Talaska

-Distributed under the MIT License.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.